Developer Considerations

 Permission Model

-• Read functions: Permissions checked on eth_call.
+• Read functions: The system checks permissions on eth_call.

 Key Differences from Public Chains